irush-cs/slurm-scripts/slurm-resource-monitor.md

 ## slurm-monitor-notification.pl

 The basic notification script the daemon will call.
-The script will parse the `SLURM_RESOURCE_MONITOR_DATA` environment variable and send mail accordingly.
+The script will parse given json file (first parameter) and send mail accordingly.

 The `NotificationScript` configuration should point to the installation location of this script.